Human Rights UniverCITY 2017

-Katrina Leclerc from Global Network for Peacebuilders introduced us to Congolese women participating in the Girl Ambassador’s for Peace program via Skype!
+Katrina Leclerc from Global Network for Peacebuilders introducing the class to Congolese women participating in the Girl Ambassadors for Peace program via Skype.

-Philippe Jacques showed the class how the way our bodies move can mimic the ways in which human rights function in the world.
+Philippe Jacques illustrating how our movements can mimic the ways in which human rights function in the world.

-Diane Redsky from Ma Mawi Wi Chi Itata Centre spoke to the class at Ma Mawi, about the work they do to keep families together and to deter the sexual exploitation of young Indigenous peoples in Winnipeg.
+Diane Redsky from Ma Mawi Wi Chi Itata Centre speaking to the class at Ma Mawi, in regards to the work they do to keep families together and to deter the sexual exploitation of young Indigenous peoples in Winnipeg.

-Alana Lajoie-O’Malley gave a lecture on climate change and human rights.
+Alana Lajoie-O’Malley giving a lecture on climate change and human rights.

-Nadia Kidwai finished off the day with a lecture about religious intolerance, diversity & women’s rights.
+Nadia Kidwai delivering a lecture regarding religious intolerance, diversity & women’s rights.

-Emily Ternette gave a lecture on disability rights and her experiences as an activist.
+Emily Ternette giving a lecture on disability rights and her experiences as an activist.

-Guest lecturer Lloyd Kornelsen engaged students in an animated dialogue about global citizenship
+Guest lecturer Lloyd Kornelsen engaging students in an animated dialogue about global citizenship.

-Class spent the morning with Donald Benham at Winnipeg Harvest.
+Class spending the morning with Donald Benham at Winnipeg Harvest.

-Laura Normand from Canadian Foodgrains Bank spoke to the class about global food insecurities and refugees.
-Students then engaged in a role play scenario of the refugee experience escaping violence and coming to a safe country.
+Laura Normand from Canadian Foodgrains Bank speaking to the class regarding global food insecurities and refugees.

 Elder Albert McLeod doing a pipe ceremony in Buhler Hall at the CMHR.

-Professor McPhedran spoke to Rotary’s Adventures in Human Rights high school students about the importance of being able to live your human rights.
+Professor McPhedran speaking to Rotary’s Adventures in Human Rights high school students about the importance of being able to live your human rights.